bamcis-io/CloudEndure/README.md

 # CloudEndure

 ## Information
-The cmdlets support and have been tested against v12 of the CloudEndure API.
-Currently, the "latest" version redirects to v12, although there are newer versions documented.
+The cmdlets have been tested against v12 of the CloudEndure API.
+Currently, the "latest" version redirects to v12 in the CE console, although there are newer versions documented.
+The module has been updated to include cmdlets in the v15 API.

 ## Usage